juancastro02/minesweeper/README.md

-# buscaminas-react
+# Minessweeper

-Juego buscaminas hecho en React
+Minesweeper game made in React

 ## How to run